xushx/gpuimlearn/README.md

 ```

 6. imECOC Usage <br>
-As other classifiers, imECOC take as input two arrays: an array X of shape (n_samples, n_features) holding the training samples, <br>
+imECOC take as input two arrays: an array X of shape (n_samples, n_features) holding the training samples, <br>
 and an array y of class labels (strings or integers), of shape (n_samples):
 ```
 # imECOC